artipie/blog.artipie.com/_posts/2020/11/2020-11-06-configure-artipie-maven-repo.md

 ## Conclusion

-In this blog post I explained how to setup own Maven repository with Artipie and how to configure a Maven project to use it.
+In this blog post I explained how to set up own Maven repository with Artipie and how to configure a Maven project to use it.